emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 </br>
 </br>

-I searched the source IP address, destination Ip address, and hostname in the Email Security tool.
+I searched the source IP address, destination Ip address, and hostname on the Email Security page.
 * No results were populated, so their is no indication that this was a planned test.
 * There is also no indication that an attack simulation product was used.